M-Valdy/CSS_Recipe-Page/README.md

 ### 25. 🌃 City Skyline

 A City Skyline that I made with HTML and CSS.
+I practiced using CSS Variables in order to use and reuse colors all over again.

 - **Live site**: [View City Skyline](https://m-valdy.github.io/CSS_Recipe-Page/city_skyline/index.html)
 - **Folder**: `city_skyline`